 Once the property’s value exceeds the money the investor put into the property, they can sell for a profit.
-(Or, alternatively, keep receiving rental income.)
+(Or keep receiving rental income.)

 Skipping the “rental” portion of buy and hold isn’t typically an option.
 In most cases, investors can’t leave rental properties vacant over time and make money.
-If they do, it can fall into disrepair and reduce or eliminate the investor’s profit when they decide to sell.
+If they do, the property can fall into disrepair and reduce or eliminate the investor’s profit when they decide to sell.

-- In the short-term, the investor earns money by renting the property to a tenant.
+- In the short term, the investor earns cash flow by renting the property to a tenant.

 Let’s get started.

-Buy and hold is one investment strategy.
-Real estate investors have a few other options.
+Buy and hold is one investment strategy, but real estate investors have a few other options.

 Fix and flip vs. buy and hold

+Deciding between flipping vs. renting can be a challenge.
 A “fix and flip” is when an investor buys property with the intent of selling it for profit as soon as possible.
-Often, investors following this approach purchase single family real estate that needs rehabbing to be livable or more desirable to buyers.
+Often, investors following this approach purchase single-family real estate that needs rehabbing to make it livable or more desirable to buyers.
 The idea is that the investor buys a property that, with some work, they can sell for more than the cost of the house and its rehabilitation.

 And fix-and-flip investors don’t usually rent out their properties, which means they don’t have monthly cash flow.
 Instead, they want to make a profit by selling it.